tellosofia/Eniac-Magist_SQL/README.md

 ## Objectives
 The project aims to explore Eniac's potential expansion into the Brazilian market.
 Key objectives include:
-- Analyzing data from Magist, a Brazilian software company, to assess market feasibility.
+- Analyzing data from Magist, a Brazilian SaaS company, to assess market feasibility.
 - Providing insights on compatibility between Magist's services and Eniac's product catalogue.
 - Evaluating the impact of Magist's delivery services on Eniac's commitment to fast deliveries.